 Pullman Porter Museum: Make sure to visit this museum which was named for the first bona-fide union for the African American men who made up the membership of the Brotherhood of Sleeping Car Porters (BSCP) union.
 Unfortunately, it was closed when I was in the area.
 10401 S. Maryland Ave.

-After your visit I recommend that you visit the One Eleven Food Hall for lunch.
-This is a small food hall that features local restaurants.
-I highly recommend Lexington Betty Smokehouse for great barbecue.
+After your visit I recommend that you visit Lexington Betty Smokehouse for great barbecue.
 Owned by Dominique Leach, it was named after her Grandmother Betty King from Lexington Mississippi.
 I had the pulled pork and brisket combo with two sides!
 It was some of the best I have had in Chicago.
+It was originally a food hall, called One Eleven Food Hall, with Lexington Betty as one of the tenants, but in 2022 they took over the entire building to make it a full service restaurant after closing its original location in Chicago near Oak Park.
 756 E. 111th St.

 South Shore is one of the neighborhoods in Chicago’s South Side, located along the city’s southern lakefront.
 It is southeast of Hyde Park and south of Jackson Park.